-The city of Jesolo, Italy – Venice’s neighboring city – asked me to devise a design strategy for their public spaces to meet a number of the city’s goals.
+The city of Jesolo, Italy – Venice’s neighboring city – asked me to devise a design strategy for reusing urban materials to transform their public spaces to meet a number of the city’s goals.

 Working directly with the city and its municipal work crews, I created a design strategy that uses the city’s existing stock of urban material and infrastructure as raw material for a new generation of public design in the city.
 Traffic lights, street poles, barriers, bollards, paving stones, and all urban ephemera in-between – all the physical urban components that have been removed from the city in the past year, and functional material that is in store for future use now becomes design source material.

-Aided by a team of designers from Central Saint Martin’s College of Art & Design in London and a selection of Italian designers and architects, we set out to transform some of the more overlooked and unloved areas of the city into destinations of wonder and enjoyment.
+Aided by a team of designers from Central Saint Martin’s College of Art & Design in London and a selection of Italian designers and architects, we set out to transform some of the more overlooked and unloved areas of the city into destinations of wonder and enjoyment by reusing urban materials.

 The functional urban materials of the city weren’t the only existing asset that were put to new use in the city.